Infrastructure New Zealand Board Members

 Margaret has been an active member on the Board for a number of years and is a professional company director, working primarily in the infrastructure and service sector.
-She has a particular focus on people and culture.
+She has a particular focus on people, diversity and culture.

-She is currently Chair of Watercare and the Lyttleton Port Company, and a director of Aurora Energy, DairyNZ, Hamilton Airport, IT Partners Group, Waimea Water and WINTEC.
+She is currently Chair of Watercare Lyttleton Port and Hospice Waikato, and a director of DairyNZ, Hamilton Airport, IT Partners Group and Waimea Water.

 Tracey is the New Zealand Managing Director for international engineering, design and advisory company Aurecon, responsible for the leadership and performance of about 850 people across five locations.
 This includes health and safety, client engagement, staff engagement and project, financial and operational performance to meet Aurecon’s strategic and operational business goals for New Zealand.

 Tracey’s career to date has been focused on business growth, leading enterprise-wide multi-disciplinary teams and creating inclusive and engaged cultures.
 She has held senior leadership roles and directorships in several global professional services companies, including Beca, where she was the Transport and Infrastructure Clients and Markets Director, EY where she was Director for Sustainability and Climate Change, and ERM, where she was Managing Partner.
 She has also undertaken leadership positions with not-for-profit foundations providing technical, fundraising and pro-bono support for social enterprises committed to creating a more sustainable and equitable world.
 Tracey’s technical STEM background and 25 years’ international professional services experience makes her incredibly passionate about getting more young women and girls to choose STEM careers.

 Natalie is a Partner in the Infrastructure and Merger and Acquisitions team’s at PwC and offers a broad range of advice and transactional experience, with a focus on infrastructure and complex situations.